RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 This section is about building protocols that use the broker and existing [[ClaimingMovers]] to build a protocol/application in C++, not [[Developing for the Broker]].
 Making a brokered Environment in your C++ code is as easy as

 1. **Make an Environment**.
-There are a couple of options to set in the constructor (*e.g.* should the Environment look at the old FoldTree to resolve FoldTree cycles), but in most cases all you need to do is give it a name.
+There are a couple of options to set in the constructor (*e.g.* should the Environment look at the old [[FoldTree|foldtree-overview]] to resolve [[FoldTree|foldtree-overview]] cycles), but in most cases all you need to do is give it a name.
 2. **Register your ClientMovers** with the environment.
 This lets the Broker know that it needs to ask this mover for claims during broking.
 3. **Apply your movers.** Environment::start returns a pose which has a ProtectedConformation built in.
-This is the Pose with the consensus FoldTree and all the DoF protections attached.
+This is the Pose with the consensus [[FoldTree|foldtree-overview]] and all the DoF protections attached.
 Apply your protocol to this object.
 4. **Close your environment.** Once you've executed your protocol (or want to move on to the next stage, either run by a different broker or not brokered), you need to clean up.
 Environment::end does this.

 For a protocol with only one [[ClientMover|ClientMovers]] (called MyClientMover), it might look like this.